- /Home

-Amy Mintz founded eGirl Power and directs and oversees all operations and affairs of the IRS-approved 501(c)3 nonprofit organization to drive the eGirl Power mission to educate and support the youth through signature events and programs with an award-winning team.
-Mintz's organization has been featured in USA Today, Yahoo News!, The Philanthropy Journal and The Institute for Research on Unlimited Love.
+Amy Williams founded eGirl Power 12+ years ago and directed and oversaw operations and affairs of the IRS-approved 501(c)3 nonprofit organization to drive the eGirl Power mission to educate and support the youth through signature events and programs with an award-winning team.
+She spearheaded eGirl Power's programs and initiatives to "Educate, Empower and Elevate" students and established the organization's partnership with the Center for Public Safety (CPS) to create the Center for Public Safety for Women (CPSW) to combat Gender-based Violence (GBV).
+Williams' organization has been featured in USA Today, Yahoo News!, The Philanthropy Journal and The Institute for Research on Unlimited Love.

-A PhD Candidate in Counterterrorism, Mintz is 1 of only 5 National Centers Academic Excellence (NCAE-C) PhD Scholars nationwide.
+Williams has stepped away from her active role at the organization to focus on her doctoral studies.
+A PhD Candidate in Counterterrorism, Williams is 1 of only 5 National Centers Academic Excellence (NCAE-C) PhD Scholars nationwide.
 She was awarded the NCAE-C Cybersecurity Ph.D.
 Scholarship from the U.S. National Security Agency (NSA) for her dissertation topic to secure critical infrastructure in smart cities in the cyber forensics domain.
-The NCAE-C program is managed by NSA's National Cryptologic School.
+The NCAE-C program is managed by NSA's National Cryptologic School and funded by the Department of Defense (DoD).
 Federal partners include CISA, the FBI, NIST/NICE, NSF, DoD-CIO and USCYBERCOM.

-Mintz is a Contributing Author to Homeland Security Today, the top publication for the homeland security community and has interviewed top leading homeland security experts for her dissertation.
-Her academic background spans Master's Degrees and Graduate Studies in Digital Forensics, Cybersecurity Policy, and Curriculum and Instruction.
+Williams is a Contributing Author to Homeland Security Today, the top publication for the homeland security community and has interviewed top leading homeland security experts for her dissertation.
+Her academic background spans Master's Degrees and Graduate Studies in Digital Forensics, Cybersecurity Policy, Cyber Investigations, and Curriculum and Instruction.

 Drawing upon this background in shaping programs of her nonprofit organization, eGirl Power's Cybersecurity program was also instituted to help the females and other marginalized groups learn best practices for online safety, key concepts of cybersecurity basics, and explore career pathways in the cybersecurity field.

-Mintz also served as Gala Chair of her organization’s Awards Gala, held at The Yale Club NYC Grand Ballroom in Manhattan to recognize and honor outstanding individuals who have dedicated their lives to giving back and celebrate paying it forward, this special event raised awareness and support for eGirl Power and awarded several extraordinary honorees, including Loreen Arbus, Allan Luks, Dr. Stephen Post, and more, and featured news personality Rita Cosby as the Emcee, Beyonce’s protege Sophie Beem as one of the performers, with numerous celebrities and notables in attendance.
+Williams also served as Gala Chair of her organization’s Awards Gala, held at The Yale Club NYC Grand Ballroom in Manhattan to recognize and honor outstanding individuals who have dedicated their lives to giving back and celebrate paying it forward, this special event raised awareness and support for eGirl Power and awarded several extraordinary honorees, including Loreen Arbus, Allan Luks, Dr. Stephen Post, and was emceed by featured news personality Rita Cosby with numerous notables in attendance.

 Featured on Harvard's Official Authoritative Site of Multiple Intelligences